60-de-QI/VulQIan/README.md

 # VulQIan: The Epic Intelligence Engine

-This is a simple 3D engine built using Vulkan, C++, CMake and Visual Studio Code.
+This is a simple 3D engine built using Vulkan, C++20, CMake and Visual Studio Code.
 The engine aims to provide a foundation for creating real-time 3D applications.
+This is mostly a way for me to explore concepts and techniques used in graphics programming on a lower level of implementation.

 ## Features